jiseonmin/TPC_evolution_SLiM/scripts/README.md

 This approach is useful if you are running small number of simulations (<10).
 Similar to the job array example, change the first few lines and path to csv and slim files before running the bash script.

-## 03. Average trajectories and visualize (optional)
-`03_average_and_visualize_logged_data.py` averages the log files created from 'gaussian' workflow across the replicate simulations.
-It also generates a diagnostic figure that plots some of the logged parameters against generation time.

-## 04. Expected fitness landscape and expected TPC trajectory (optional)
+## 03. Expected fitness landscape and expected TPC trajectory (optional)
 Here, we use helper functions from `tpc_functions_oo.py` to calculate expected fitness landscape, optimal B and CTmin that maximizes expected fitness, and path from initial B and CTmin and optimal B and CTmin predicted from solving a differential equation numerically.
 The theoretical model assumes temperature to be Gaussian distributed and generation length to be constant.
 Currently, there is one bash script that will generate an .npz file for each line in `gaussian_params_unique.csv`.
 One can use it for a different task by changing `CSV_FILE` and `AVG_GEN_LEN` appropriately along with the first few lines starting with `#SBATCH` appropriately, as described in step 2.

+## 04. Average trajectories and visualize (optional)
+`04_average_and_visualize_logged_data.py` averages the log files created from 'gaussian' workflow across the replicate simulations.
+It also generates a diagnostic figure that plots some of the logged parameters against generation time.